-All of Edgar County is listed on the High-Risk ZIP Codes list for Pediatric Blood Lead Poisoning, thus IDPH states that any child residing in Edgar County is required to have Blood Lead Testing completed routinely at age 6 months through 6 years of age.
-CDC recommends that children have blood lead tests at age 1 & 2 years of age as this is the time in a young child’s life that they are crawling on the floor and putting everything in their mouth.
-Testing is also recommended after a child’s 4th birthday.
+♦ The Edgar County Lead Prevention program offers lead education, testing, and follow-up case management.
+We educate families on ways to lower blood lead levels and reduce lead exposure, through proper nutrition, hygiene, and housekeeping.
+A referral to the Public health environmental experts is completed with every new case.
+They will inspect the residence to determine the potential source(s) of lead exposure.
+Edgar County is on the IDPH High-Risk ZIP Code list for Pediatric Blood Lead Poisoning, thus IDPH states that any child residing in Edgar County is required to have Blood Lead Testing completed routinely at age 6 months through 6 years of age.
+CDC recommends that children have blood lead testing at 1 & 2 years of age, as this is the time that they are crawling on the floor and putting everything in their mouths.
+Children are also required to have blood lead testing completed prior to first entry into school (usually around 4-6 years of age).